pallets-eco/wtforms-sqlalchemy/README.rst

 not receive any further feature updates.
 The authors feel that packages for companion libraries work better with their own release schedule and the ability to diverge more from WTForms.

-This package is currently looking for a maintainer.
-If you want to help maintain this package please contact davidism@gmail.com.